 There can be multiple Operations assurance roles on a project.
 To ensure objective auditing of the project, the Operations assurance role cannot be filled by a person who has been assigned any other role.
 The Operations assurance role is usually filled by staff members from the organisation's Operations departments.
-The Operations assurance role is assigned during the Initiate phase.
+The Operations assurance role is line managed by the Executive.
+The Operations assurance role is mobilised during the Initiate phase and demobilised in the Close phase.